-- 1. A target area with clearly defined geographic boundaries. - 2.
-A defined role for the lead and/or convening organization that will coordinate all other partners' efforts and monitor plan progress. - 3.
-A steering committee or coalition that is representative of the community and is charged with guiding the process. - 4.
-A survey of current conditions, a needs assessment and/or an asset map that defines community assets upfront and clearly identifies challenges to be addressed.
+- 4. A survey of current conditions, a needs assessment and/or an asset map that defines community assets upfront and clearly identifies challenges to be addressed.
 The data should include demographics, economic vitality, and public investment. - 5.
-Public meetings and surveys to identify the citizen and business' vision for the neighborhood/target area. - 6.
-Minimum elements the plan should address include Housing, Education, Infrastructure and Economic Development.

-- 7. Defined outcomes and objectives based both on data and community outreach.
+Public meetings and surveys to identify the citizen and business' vision for the neighborhood/target - 6.
+Minimum elements the plan should address include Housing, Education, Infrastructure and Economic Development. - 7.
+Defined outcomes and objectives based both on data and community outreach.
 Outcomes should be realistic and responsive to the interests of the community. - 8.
 A set of strategies to achieve the outcomes. - 9.
 A proposed timeline for implementation of strategies. - 10.
 Proposed funding for implementation. - 11.
 Continued evaluation of progress, allowing periodic assessment of what is working, what is not and where adjustments are needed. - 12.
 Approval of the plan from the appropriate local entity.